-If a fault that is not able to be cleared, the alternative supply path around the ring is connected and power is subsequently restored.
+If a fault is not able to be cleared, the alternative supply path around the ring is connected and power is subsequently restored.
 This can cause serious operational issues where even a small interruption results in wasted product or processing sequences to be reset.

 Many networks can be operated in a closed ring arrangement as long as protection grading and fault levels are properly considered.
 It is not generally possible to operate a system as a closed ring using overcurrent standard grading methods while achieving discrimination and maintaining reasonable tripping times.

-Without suitable discrimination, nuisance tripping of upstream feeders may occur and can fault location be difficult to determine.
+Without suitable discrimination, nuisance tripping of upstream feeders may occur and fault location be difficult to determine.
 If reasonable tripping times are not maintained, potential fault energy levels will significantly rise and increase risk to both personnel and equipment.
 To maintain both suitable tripping times and overcurrent grading for faults along a ring there are common two methods of protection that may be used in a closed ring system; differential protection and blocking.Figure 1: Example of a closed ring network experiencing a fault using both methods of protection.

 Blocking uses directional sensing of a fault and communication to upstream protection relays.
 With this method, each individual relay’s overcurrent protection settings would normally not appear to grade with the upstream relay.